-You don’t have to invest in tools, widgets or other technology to get TripAdvisor reviews.
+You don’t have to invest in tools, widgets or even pay for TripAdvisor reviews.
 Nor do you have to be the big player in your destination with massive volume.
 When it comes to collecting reviews and building your TripAdvisor reputation, your greatest asset is the relationship your team develops with your guests.

 After a positive experience, guests are open, and happy, to spread the word.
 All you have to do is ask — consistently and eloquently, of course.
 In this article, I’ve outlined some useful tips to get you started:

 Train your guides to ask for TripAdvisor reviews